tonydegreat1/anthos-acm-configsync-project/README.md

   - Go back to `Clusters`
 ![AnthosFleet](https://github.com/awanmbandi/realworld-microservice-projects/blob/zdocs/images/Screen%20Shot%202023-10-31%20at%203.33.33%20PM.png)

-### 7) Register The EKS Cluster As A Member To The Anthos Hub
+### 7. Register The EKS Cluster As A Member To The Anthos Hub
 - Navigate back to the `EKS-Setup-Env` Instance
-- A) Confirm That Your Auth and Project Configurations Are All Set
+- A. Confirm That Your Auth and Project Configurations Are All Set
 ```bash
 gcloud auth list
 gcloud config configurations list
 ```

-### B) Register The EKS Cluster To Anthos Hub
+### B. Register The EKS Cluster To Anthos Hub
 - Remove `PROVIDE_PROJECT_ID` and Provide your Anthos `Project ID`
 ```bash
 gcloud container hub memberships register eks-anthos-managed-cluster \